-Tourism, Resorts & Economic Development Chair: Commissioner Richard Cimino, Grand County Vice Chair: Commissioner Elisabeth Lawrence, Summit County CCI Staff: Daphne Gervais HB21-1009 Update Division of Housing Function & Local Development HB21-1009 is a bill from the Department of Local Affairs that seeks to update the statutory functions of the Division of Housing to promote the state's goals related to local development, affordable housing, and energy performance.
+Tourism, Resorts & Economic Development Chair: Commissioner Richard Cimino, Grand County Vice Chair: Commissioner Elisabeth Lawrence, Summit County CCI Staff: Daphne Gervais HB21-1009, Update Division of Housing Function & Local Development HB21-1009 is a bill from the Department of Local Affairs that seeks to update the statutory functions of the Division of Housing to promote the state's goals related to local development, affordable housing, and energy performance.
 Currently, the statutory functions of the Division include conducting research on new approaches to housing; the bill expands the Division's functions to include both researching and incentivizing (1) transit-oriented development, (2) increased housing density near employment, education, and town centers, and (3) advanced energy performance standards that minimize total building operational costs.
-The bill also expands the Division's functions to include collaboration with other state agencies to develop these incentives and to dispose of state-owned assets to be used for low- and moderate-income housing.
-HB21-1009 passed the House Transportation & Local Government Committee 10-1, and passed third reading in the House 40-23.
-It has not yet been assigned to a Senate Committee.
-Position: Monitor Sponsor: Rep. Bernett, Sen. Bridges & Coram HB21-1028 Annual Public Report Affordable Housing HB21-1028 is being brought forward by Habitat for Humanity Colorado and the Colorado Realtors Association, and it creates an annual public reporting requirement for the State Division of Housing within the Department of Local Affairs.
-The report would look at how state and federal housing funds are distributed across the state, by including information on the types of projects being funded (home ownership, permanent supportive housing, homelessness assistance, rental housing assistance, housing rehabilitation, preservation, etc.), the purpose of awards (constructing new housing stock, rehabilitating existing stock, down payment assistance, etc.), the number of housing units built, preserved, or rehabilitated, the location or projects, and the source of funding.
-The bill is scheduled for a hearing by the House Transportation & Local Government Committee on Wednesday, March 10th.
+The bill also expands the Division's functions to include collaboration with other state agencies to develop these incentives and to identify state-owned assets that can be used for low- and moderate-income housing.
+HB21-1009 passed the House and now awaits a hearing in the Senate Local Government Committee.
+Position: Monitor Sponsor: Rep. Bernett, Sen. Bridges & Coram HB21-1028, Annual Public Report Affordable Housing HB 1028 is being brought forward by Habitat for Humanity Colorado and the Colorado Realtors Association, and creates an annual public reporting requirement for the State Division of Housing within the Department of Local Affairs (DOLA).
+The report would look at how state and federal housing funds are distributed across the state, by including information on the types of projects being funded (home ownership, permanent supportive housing, homelessness assistance, rental housing assistance, housing rehabilitation, preservation, etc.), the purpose of awards (constructing new housing stock, rehabilitating existing stock, down payment assistance, etc.), the number of housing units being preserved or produced, the location or projects, and the source of funding.
+The bill passed the House Transportation & Local Government Committee, and was amended to clarify the focus of the report, and to align the timing of the report with DOLA's SMART Act Hearing to minimize the fiscal note on the bill.
+The bill now awaits a hearing in the House Appropriations Committee.
 Position: Support Sponsor: Rep. Bird & Rich, Sen. Story & Woodward